AdvanceTechMedia/AdvanceTechPodcast/content/sponsor.md

 <img src="/img/sponsors/adaptech.jpg" alt="drawing" style="width: 200px;"/>

 **[Adaptech Group](https://www.adaptechgroup.com/)** - Design, Build and Secure your solutions without the risk of a runaway project.
-Adaptech Group's unique fixed price model with a no strings attached warranty gives your business the advantage to pull ahead of your competition!
+Adaptech Group's unique fixed price model with a no strings attached warranty gives your business the advantage to pull ahead of your competition.

+<br></br>

+<b>*intro/outro music, all shows: Alien Breed (1991) main theme, by A. Brimble</b>